chao-chan/SkidCheck-2.0-Edit/README.md

 --By HeX

-This addon uses the HAC database (The sv_SkidList files, over ~57,680 cheaters) and, by default, prevents connection to the server for any IDs contained within.
+This addon uses the HAC database (The sv_SkidList files, over ~57,680 cheaters) and, by default, for any IDs contained within, does a warning message and sound when they spawn in the server.

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 + SkidCheck is the database of players who *I* don't want joining the UHDM server. +